MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-resource.png)

 The bookable resource must have a **Resource Type = User** and the related user record will need licenses to use both Field Service Mobile and Remote Assist.
-To set up a field technician to use Field Service Mobile se the topic on [setting up Field Service users and secuirty roles](https://docs.microsoft.com/en-us/dynamics365/field-service/view-user-accounts-security-roles#set-up-a-field-technician-user)
+To set up a field technician to use Field Service Mobile see the topic on [setting up Field Service users and secuirty roles](https://docs.microsoft.com/en-us/dynamics365/field-service/view-user-accounts-security-roles#set-up-a-field-technician-user).

+Verify you can log into Field Service Mobile successfully with the field technician user.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-fsm-login.png)

+Next, verify you can log into the Remote Assist mobile app with the same user.

+> [!Note]
+> The Remote Assist mobile app is available on mobile devices running iOS and Android with the related ARkit or ARcore capabilities.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-ram-signin-ALL.png)